iszn11/renjamlang/README.md

 Note that while an array can have a comment attached, its elements cannot.

-The comments can propagate through operations under certain conditions.
+The comments can propagate through operations under certain conditions:

 * All unary operators copy comment of its operand to its result (unless the operation is preceeded by a comment, which then takes precedence).